kedro-org/kedro/docs/source/tutorial/add_another_pipeline.md

 ### Test the pipelines

-You can now run the default pipeline, which executes the data processing and then data science pipelines in turn:
+You can now instruct Kedro to run the default pipeline, which automatically executes the data processing and then data science pipeline in turn.

 ```bash
 kedro run